centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 Next up are Delivery Windows.
 Delivery Windows control how goods are sold in Centra Wholesale, and must be created in order to enable sales.
 Delivery Windows can be configured with different Variant Delivery Types which defines how goods availability is displayed for a Buyer.
 Let’s take a look at them to get an understanding which to use.

-Preorder - The preorder type is a common type used to enable pre orders before inventory is available.
+* `Preorder`: The preorder type is a common type used to enable pre orders before inventory is available.
 For fashion a common use case is to take orders for a new collection.
 The amount of units available can still be limited with this type.
-Stock - The stock type will only show what’s actually available to order right now, based on allocation rules for the Account used by a Buyer.
+* `Stock`: The stock type will only show what’s actually available to order right now, based on allocation rules for the Account used by a Buyer.
 In combination with allowing backorders, it’s still possible to place orders.
-Link - Not as commonly used as Preorder and Stock.
+* `Link`: Not as commonly used as Preorder and Stock.
 Link works in conjunction with Centra’s Supplier module, allowing one to sell units still not reserved on incoming Supplier orders.
-Stock/Link - A combination of Stock and Link.
+* `Stock/Link`: A combination of Stock and Link.

-When creating a Delivery Window, preorder and atOnce is also to be included, independently from the Variant Delivery Type.
-Use pre order for Delivery Windows with the Preorder Variant Delivery Type, with this a date range for accepting orders can be set.
-Use atOnce for Stock type, which is sold - at once.
+When creating a Delivery Window, `preorder` and `atOnce` is also to be included, independently from the Variant Delivery Type.
+Use `pre order` for Delivery Windows with the Preorder Variant Delivery Type, with this a date range for accepting orders can be set.
+Use `atOnce` for Stock type, which is sold - at once.

 At least one Market needs to be added to the Delivery Window, use the ID of a Market previously created or fetch Markets to find their IDs.